RONNA A. PATE

 A studio drawing class using graphite, charcoal and colored pencils was the beginning of Ronna's formal journey into the arts.
 Focusing mostly on still life, she also dabbled a bit in figure drawing.
 Her instructor, Denise Trainor, was most encouraging and gave a recommendation for Ronna to audit a couple of art classes at Rhode Island College.
 She enjoyed drawing for many years but due to other life responsibilities, had to stop taking formal instruction for quite a while.

 Working in the business end of the healthcare industry was demanding.
 While it provided a living, Ronna's first love was always art and she eventually felt stifled without a creative outlet.
-Keen on re-sharpening her rusty skills, she tried but was unable to locate her previous art instructor.
+Keen on re-sharpening her rusty skills, she tried but was unable to locate her previous instructor.
 When she visited the only studio class in her area, it turned out they only taught oil painting which, initially, was a disappointment.
 But after a conversation with Nancy Scelsa, owner of Nancy Stephen Gallery & School of Art, Ronna was convinced to give it a try for six weeks.
-She did and, of course, was hooked!
+She did, and of course, was hooked!

 Her drawing background helped immensely and she loved learning about color-mixing and brush choices under the tutelage of artist, Anthony Scelsa.
 Her first subjects, chosen by Tony, were an apple and a pear.
 "I wanted to add a lace tablecloth and Tony remarked that he'd never had a student paint lace in their very first piece!
 I decided to paint the negative space instead of the lace and it worked out nicely.
 I knew then that I would have a love affair with painting for the rest of my life.", she recalled.